 The Virtual Desktop Infrastructure (VDI) continues to gain popularity among our customers due to its many advantages and benefits when deployed within the modern data center infrastructure.
-However, those deployments lack some of the capabilities that are needed to address the threats that are introduced when moving away from hardware desktops to a virtual environment.
-Thus, many organizations are still hesitating about VDI in view of security concerns, especially due to the increased attack surface and the fact that endpoint devices, which are vulnerable by nature, share compute resources with the organization’s most critical and important servers inside the data center.
+However, those deployments lack some of the capabilities that are needed to address the threats that are introduced when moving away from hardware desktops to a virtual environment or remote desktops.
+Thus, many organizations are still hesitating about VDI and remote desktops in view of security concerns, especially due to the increased attack surface and the fact that endpoint devices, which are vulnerable by nature, share compute resources with the organization’s most critical and important servers inside the data center.

 Organizations struggle to achieve security for VDI deployments since most of the internal data center traffic follows “east-west” patterns.
 The dynamic nature of VDI adds more complexity as most of the desktops are non-persistent (i.e. shared or many-to-one as opposed to persistent or one-to-one) and traffic which is mostly SSL encrypted cannot be inspected.
 Once a single VDI desktop is compromised, the attacker can move laterally across other VDI desktops and servers using the credentials from the originally compromised system.
 The same admin account may even be used for both the VDI desktops and infrastructure, increasing the inherent risk of VDI deployments.